jaco8060/TaskMaster/README.md

 - Docker and Docker Compose installed
 - Nginx installed
 - Certbot installed
-- DuckDNS account with a configured subdomain (e.g., taskmaster-app.duckdns.org)
+- DuckDNS account with your own configured subdomain (do not use taskmaster-app.duckdns.org as it's just an example)
 - Port forwarding configured on your router (ports 80 and 443)

 ### Port Forwarding Setup